Karim-elaoumari/Jakarta_EE_Configuration_Maven_Tomcat/README.md

 - MySql Server: MySQL is an open-source relational database management system (RDBMS) that is widely used for managing and storing structured data.
 It's a popular choice for web applications and other software systems.
 To download and install MySQL Server on a Windows system https://dev.mysql.com/downloads/installer/

-## Tools to use this Project 🛠️

-- Intellig Editor : you can download it form here https://www.jetbrains.com/idea/

-- Maven(Optional): a powerful dependency manager, is readily available within IntelliJ IDEA.
-However, if you prefer using it independently of IntelliJ, you can download and configure it for use in the command-line interface, where you can run commands of mvn.
-Additionally, you can create Jakarta EE projects only using Maven. https://phoenixnap.com/kb/install-maven-windows

-- Tomcat : Tomcat serves as a servlet container, which means it provides an environment for running Java Servlets and JavaServer Pages (JSP).
-Servlets are Java programs that handle HTTP requests, making them an essential component of Java web applications.  ( you will need to download the Apache Tomcat: https://phoenixnap.com/kb/install-tomcat-windows)
-- MySql Server: MySQL is an open-source relational database management system (RDBMS) that is widely used for managing and storing structured data.
-It's a popular choice for web applications and other software systems.
-To download and install MySQL Server on a Windows system https://dev.mysql.com/downloads/installer/